GLOBAL MARKETS-Bond yields grind to highest since June, stocks wince

 Media reports of disagreements between the finance minister and his cabinet colleagues over the terms of Britain's exit from the European Union were the latest cause of strife.

-The Daily Telegraph newspaper said Philip Hammond could quit his post after being excluded from government meetings because he had criticised the "hard Brexit" stance of Prime Minister Theresa May.
+The Daily Telegraph said Phillip Hammond could quit his post after he was excluded from government meetings because he criticised the "hard" Brexit stance of Prime Minister Theresa May.

-Although the Treasury denied that Hammond would step down and May's spokeswoman said "differing views" on the Brexit route would be heard, the reports did little to instil confidence in the pound, traders said.
+Although the Treasury denied that Hammond will quit, it did little to instill confidence in the pound, traders said.

 WEAK AHEAD?

-Wall Street was digesting earnings from Bank of America , the second-largest U.S. bank by assets, which reported on its first increase in profit in three quarters, while also awaiting U.S. industrial output data.

-Other data due this week includes U.S. and UK consumer prices and UK producer prices on Tuesday, and Chinese third-quarter gross domestic product on Wednesday.
+Investors are awaiting a raft of global economic data this week, including U.S. industrial production on Monday; U.S. and UK consumer prices, and UK producer prices on Tuesday; and Chinese third-quarter gross domestic product on Wednesday.

-The European Central Bank will publish bank lending figures on Tuesday and hold a policy meeting on Thursday, while euro zone consumer confidence data for October is due on Friday.
+The European Central Bank will publish bank lending figures on Tuesday, hold its policy meeting on Thursday and euro zone consumer confidence data for October is due on Friday.

 Emerging Asian currencies lost ground on Monday after the comments by Yellen, which spurred investors to cut bond holdings in the region.

-The Chinese yuan also weighed, having dropped to its weakest since September 2010 as the central bank in Beijing set its official guidance rate lower again.
+The Chinese yuan also weighed as it dropped to its weakest since September 2010 as the central bank in Beijing set its official guidance rate lower again.

-China's economy probably grew 6.7 percent in the third quarter from a year earlier, the same pace as the previous quarter, as increased government spending and a property boom offset stubbornly weak exports, according to a Reuters poll.
+China's economy likely grew 6.7 percent in the third quarter from a year earlier, the same pace as the previous quarter, as increased government spending and a property boom offset stubbornly weak exports, according to a Reuters poll of 58 economists.

 But analysts are increasingly worried that China's growth is becoming too reliant on government spending, ballooning debt levels and a housing market that is showing signs of overheating.

-MSCI's broadest index of Asia-Pacific shares outside Japan had ended down 0.5 percent, with Hong Kong's Hang Seng hitting 1-1/2-month lows, though the weaker yen helped Japan's Nikkei close up 0.3 percent
+U.S. stock futures fell 0.3 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan had ended down 0.5 percent, with Hong Kong's Hang Seng hitting 1-1/2-month lows, though the weaker yen helped Japan's Nikkei close up 0.3 percent.

-Safe-haven gold also edged up as buyers began to resurface after a 6 percent fall over the last few weeks.

 "Markets are reacting to the possibility that the Fed might join the Bank of Japan in conducting policy to steepen the yield curve," Ric Spooner, chief market analyst at CMC Markets in Sydney, wrote in a note.